thangeniFT/thangeniFT/README.md

 - 👀 I’m interested in Computer/software engineering
 - 🌱 I’m currently learning Computer Engineering, cloud computing(AWS)
-- 📫 You can reach me via https://linktr.ee/Thangeni
+- 📫 You can reach me via the attached linktree link unnder my profile

 <!---
 thangeniFT/thangeniFT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.